 The New DAW Website

 Detroitartistsworkshop.com is an extension of the former detroitartistsworkshop.org website (2004-2012) which was edited and designed by James Semark.
 Many parts of the original website are included here, alongside newer articles, artworks and publications from original sources of the DAW —its colleagues and influences.
-Semark had a manic energy and devotion: he wanted to realize a Workshop revival.
-We now hope to keep our progress modest; to help preserve the Workshop past before its gone; by organizing articles, books, lectures and displays.
+Semark had a manic energy and devotion: he wanted to realize a contemporary Workshop revival.
+We now hope to keep our progress modest; to help preserve the Workshop past before its gone, by organizing articles, books, lectures and displays.
 The work of Semark and others deserve recognition, and will be given an outlet and voice in this forum.

 This website was made possible by generous support from the Mike Kelley Foundation for the Arts.
 During his lifetime, artist Mike Kelley understood the importance of local community and grass roots politics.
 It deeply informed his life and art.
 The website design was made by Anneke Auer, a longtime friend and Workshop supporter.

 All artwork, articles and blogs are copyright owned by the individual artists and authors.
 Please ask permission for their use or reproduction.
-Many living Workshop artists, writers and friends of the DAW have contributed to the creation of this website.
+Many living Workshop artists, writers and friends have contributed to the creation of this website.
 Please link back to this website, and include sources if used here.
 We thank you all for your support.

 Writing and contributions to this website are done completely on a volunteer basis.
 This website is a work in progress.
 Please send us corrections if they need to be made.
 We welcome your thoughts, suggestions and ideas; please email them to: email@example.com